Copley Township Cemetery

 Private Sale to a Third Party: The family may sell the burial rights outright to whomever they choose for whatever price they agree upon.

-In all cases of the Buy-Back, Transfer, or Private Sale the original deed will be surrendered to the Township for historical reasons.
+All Buy-Back, Transfer, or Private Sale transactions are upon approval of the Board Of Trustees.
+The original deed will be surrendered to the Township for historical reasons.
 The original deed will be stamped with the transaction information, filed in the Township records, and a copy returned to the seller.
 A new deed will be produced for the buyer.

-For the programs above the Township requires verification that all rightful heirs to any lot or niche are aware of and in agreement with any transaction.
+The Township requires verification that all rightful heirs upon to any lot or niche are aware of and in agreement with any transaction.